sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-22_indus-iconography-and-its-parallels.md

 +++
-title = "Indus iconography and itsxa0parallels"
+title = "Indus iconography and its parallels"

 +++
 As Thomas McEvilley pointed out there are numerous connections between